menu

 Living in Port Orchard

 Port Orchard is a medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
-With a population of 17,089 people and 13 associated neighborhoods, Port Orchard is the 71st largest community in Washington.
-Much of the housing stock in Port Orchard was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Port Orchard economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Port Orchard, where the median household income is $82,650.00.
+With a population of 17,950 people and 13 associated neighborhoods, Port Orchard is the 71st largest community in Washington.
+There's nothing like the smell of a brand new house, and in Port Orchard, you'll find that a large proportion of houses were recently built.
+New growth in residential real estate is an indication that people are choosing to move to Port Orchard, and putting down their money on brand new construction.
+Port Orchard’s real estate is, on average, some of the newest in the nation.
+Port Orchard does seem to be experiencing an influx of affluent people, because the median household income is $81,472.00.

-Port Orchard is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Port Orchard is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The most common language spoken in Port Orchard is English.
 Other important languages spoken here include Spanish and Polish.